mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

   - This paper: studies hardness aware properties (parameter in loss function).

 1. Pan, Tian, Yibing Song, Tianyu Yang, Wenhao Jiang, and Wei Liu.
 "Videomoco: Contrastive video representation learning with temporally adversarial examples."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 11205-11214.
 2021.
+  - TP:  adversarial learning as a temporal data augmentation strategy to improve feature representations.
+    - The output of ConvLSTM predicts the importance of each frame and drops some of them.
+    - C3D architecture as our encoder.
+    - An extra generator to kinda get hard negative query and temporal decay for the keys.

 1. Xu, Jiarui, and Xiaolong Wang.
 "Rethinking Self-supervised Correspondence Learning: A Video Frame-level Similarity Perspective." arXiv preprint arXiv:2103.17263 (2021).